 The Zero Hunger | Zero Waste Foundation Innovation Fund helps fill the gap in philanthropic funding needed to support entrepreneurs and creative thinkers with solutions to improve food security and prevent food waste.

-We encourage applications from innovators building high-growth, scalable solutions focused on the following challenge:
+We encouraged applications from innovators building high-growth, scalable solutions focused on the following challenge:

 We seek to reshape the food system by supporting innovators who are elevating food to its highest use and disrupting the linear supply chain.
 This could include solutions such as imperfect produce lines, upcycled foods & meal kits, upcycled commercial ingredients and more.